 - Change Your Engine Oil Regularly: If you do no other maintenance on your car, do that.
 That’s what makes them last the longest.
 Be sure to use the oil that’s specified.
 You will find instructions on the engine oil cap.
 With late-model cars, it’s even more important, because a lot of them are made only to use synthetic oil.
 They’re so complicated inside.
 Your engine must have a good flow of oil.
 You got to keep it clean, and you have to use the correct viscosity.

 - Change Your Power Steering Fluid: The next maintenance item and one that’s often forgotten is power steering fluid.
 If your fluid is black, that means it needs to be changed because the power steering fluid is red.
-If you hear a whining noise, that means the pump is worn.
+Next, if you hear a whining noise, that means the pump is worn.
 If it’s really low on fluid it can whine too.
 The dirty fluid can worn it out and it will need some expensive work.
 Make it a habit to change your power steering fluid every 3 or 4 years.
 It would keep it clean and then it wouldn’t have those problems.

 - Wax Your Car Regularly: The third tip has to do with your car body.
 If you want to have a shinny car, you have to wax it.
 It’s a good idea to wax it four times a year, once a season, as nutty as it sounds.
 The paint on your car has to remain somewhat flexible and waxing keeps it flexible.
 If it’s not and it dries up, then your paint all cracks and looks horrible.